 The University of Alaska has a fundamental role to play in providing education, basic and applied research and public service programs to support the development of Alaska's economy.
 The University recognizes that the State is partially funding facilities and administrative costs through the annual general fund appropriation.
 The University and State agree to simplify and standardize the award process by adopting an F&A rate of 12% for State-sponsored awards for instruction, training and other sponsored activity funded by the State.
 State sponsored research will apply a rate of 25%.
 The base for both of these rates will be Modified Total Direct Cost or MTDC as described in 2 CFR 200 (OMB Circular A-81).

 The Facilities and Administrative (F&A) rates are for use on grants, contracts and/or other agreements issued or awarded to the University of Alaska (UA) by all Federal Agencies of the United States, in accordance with the cost principles mandated by 2 CFR 200.
-These shall be used for forward pricing and billing purposes for UA's Fiscal Year (FY) 2017-18.
+These shall be used for forward pricing and billing purposes for UA's Fiscal Year (FY) 2019-22.
 This rate agreement supersedes all previous rate agreements/determinations.
+More information and past rate agreements can be found on the UA Statewide Finance website.

 The Cooperative Ecosystem Studies Units (CESU) Network is a national consortium of federal agencies, academic institutions, tribal, state, and local governments, nongovernmental conservation organizations, and other partners working together to support informed public trust resource stewardship.
 The CESU Network includes nearly 300 partners, including 13 federal agencies, in seventeen CESUs representing biogeographic regions encompassing all 50 states and U.S. territories.